core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 The following is an example of HTTP batch response sent by P to C, as a reply to the client's original unicast group request

-For readability, 'base64url(cri'X')' denotes the base64url encoding of cri'X' withouth padding (see {{Section 5 of RFC4648}}), and cri'X' denotes the byte serialization of a CRI corresponding to the URI X.
+For readability, 'base64url(cri'X')' denotes the base64url encoding of cri'X' without padding (see {{Section 5 of RFC4648}}), and cri'X' denotes the byte serialization of a CRI corresponding to the URI X.

 ~~~~~~~~~~~
 HTTP/1.1 200 OK